 Here we have the rather fine looking Argon 18 Gallium Pro, belonging to Astana rider Fabio Aru.

-The frame is something of a featherweight, weighing a supposed 794g, which will have certainly helped Aru when he attacked, and dropped, the likes of Chris Froome, Quintana and Porte on stage five of the Tour de France.
+The frame is something of a featherweight, weighing a supposed 794g, which will have certainly helped Aru when he attacked, and dropped, the likes of Chris Froome, Nairo Quintana and Richie Porte on stage five of the Tour de France.

 It’s a bold bike in that bright red paint job, but it’s a significant colour for Aru.
 He chose it as it reminds him of his 2015 Vuelta a España win, and is supposed to represent his ability to win again, giving him the inspiration he needs.